it-economics/itea-be/kata-instructions.md

 **CI** stands for **continuos integration**.
 It means we continuously (i.e., frequently, regularly) integrate (i.e., merge) each others changes together into a common code base (main branch or trunk), at least once per day, but usually multiple times per developer per day.
-To do so safely, we rely on continuous testing (e.g., TDD), continuous code review (e.g., pairing).
+To do so safely, we rely on continuous testing (e.g., TDD) and continuous code review (e.g., pairing).

 <img src="assets/images/ci.png" width="300" alt="Illustration of CI" />